 American licorice is a colony-forming species that grows in moist locations along our waterways.
 The sweet root is said to be reminiscent of traditional licorice, although the latter comes from a European species.

 This species is slow to wake up in the spring, but eventually it produces cream-colored flowers, and in the fall velcro-like pods are full of small bean-like seeds.
 American licorice is a legume, and it fixes atmospheric nitrogen into the soil, effectively fertilizing the soil for itself (and neighboring species).
 This gives it an edge in poor sandy soils, and makes it a good option for restoring disturbed areas.
+Additionally, it can tolerate a range of soil moisture conditions (soggy to dry), and is especially well-suited to floodplains where the soil is wet in the spring but bone dry later on.

 American licorice